Plain water isn’t the only healthy way to stay hydrated. Here are some fun and creative ways to help you meet your fluid needs.

-Research shows that our gut microbiome — the community of bacteria that reside in our digestive tract, primarily the small intestine — is linked to everything from acne and eczema to diabetes and weight management.
+Research shows that our gut microbiome — the community of bacteria that reside in our digestive tract, primarily the small intestine — is linked to everything from acne and eczema to diabetes and a strong immune system.

 Most of us experience a host of challenges to our wellness goals during the holidays.
-We’re crunched for time, (maybe) stressing over how to navigate gatherings, shopping, and other activities during COVID times.
+We’re crunched for time, (maybe) stressing over how to navigate gatherings, shopping, and other activities.
 Consider these tips for navigating the holidays nutritiously.